 From Austria's 365 day ski resorts to the exclusive Aspen resort in Colorado, the world of skiing is full of fun and glamour.
 But it can also be exhausting, not only physically but also mentally.
 Being fit and happy are important ingredients for a successful ski holiday, regardless of whether you can already slide effortlessly down a triple black diamond run or are simply keen going to participate in après ski antics.
 Use this article to discover how a massage at the end of each day could fix après ski muscle fatigue and boost mental energy from dawn to dusk during your next ski trip.

-Whether you’re already planning next year’s trip to the slopes of Val d'Isere, Meribel or Courchevel in the French Alps or soon to jet off to Whistler in Canada, it is important to remember that skiing is not all about fun and glamour.
-Enjoying your trip to the fullest means keeping safe and well – and that necessitates a certain degree of physical fitness.
+Whether you have just landed at your favourite ski resort or are planning next year’s trip, it is important to remember that skiing is not all about fun and glamour.
+Enjoying a ski holiday means being safe and secure – which needs a certain degree of physical and mental fitness.

-After a hard days skiing, few things feel better than a steaming hot sauna bath, refreshing swim or deep tissue relaxing massage therapy.
-Okay, some fun with an attractive local ski instructor in the resort bar might top that list, but that’s not our area of expertise!
+After a hard days skiing, few things feel better than a steaming hot sauna bath or an hour or so of deeply soothing massage therapy.
+Okay, perhaps having some fun with the local ski instructor at the bar might top that ... but that’s not our area of expertise!

 Consider getting a relaxation massage before heading off to the airport or a jet lag massage on arrival at your ski resort, before you rush off to tackle the snow.
-It will help revive your energy levels, get your blood circulating better and put you in a more relaxed mood.
-As well as simply feeling great, that could also improve your chances of success on the slopes!
-The more alert and revitalised you feel, the better your skiing.
+It can help revive your energy levels, get your blood circulating better and put you in a more relaxed mood.
+Being relaxed is a key element of skiing better.
+So as well as helping you feel good, a therapeutic massage could also improve your chances of success on the slopes!
+The more relaxed and revitalised you feel, the better your skiing is likely to be.

 Ps.
-For the best results we suggest you use a professional therapist rather than falling for that infamous cheesy ski instructor line of “Hey, I know how to massage too, if you're interested?!”.
+For the best therapeutic benefits we recommend you choose a professionally qualified therapist rather than the popular ski bar line of “hey, as well as ski instructing and can massage too, if you're interested?”.